Magazyn Inspiracji

 Magazyn Inspiracji (Polish for "inspiration depot") is a mobile-first web application made for improvisational theatre actors.

-It shows random hand-picked words—split into multiple categories—and offers a delightful experience that's been designed and implemented with accessibility as a core feature.
+It shows random hand-picked words to be used as scene starters and offers a delightful experience that's been designed and implemented with accessibility as a core feature.

 • Solo project